centre-for-virus-research/CVR-VGB-2025/docs/conda.md

 ```
 perl FastQ-Screen/fastq_screen
 ```
-**NB:** Running the script through perl ensures it uses the Perl from the current Conda environment.
+**NB:** Running the script through perl ensures FastQ Screen uses the Perl interpreter from the active Conda environment, rather than the system Perl installation.

 Now we are ready to use fastq_screen, if you list the directory contents you should see (1) a FASTQ file called **barcode13.fastq** and (2) a fastq_screen configuration file called **fastq_screen.conf** which I previously made which points to four different viral reference sequences (A) SARS2; (B) EMCV; (C) FLU and (D) MEASLES.
 We now run fastq_screen using this configuration file on barcode13.fastq: